 What else is your lav mic for if you don’t want it to give you a wonderful performance?
-The absolute maximum I would suggest you need to have all the time are extra windscreens.
+The absolute maximum I would suggest you need to have all the time is extra windscreens.
 Small as they are, they get lost easily and without them, your sound will suffer.
 Of course, don’t forget extra mic clips, medical tape (for securing your lavalier), and extra batteries.

 I hope the tips above will enlighten and help you make the most out of your lav mic, lapel mic, collar mic, body mic, clip mic…. whew… whatever you call it.

-You might want to read about wireless headphones with microphones?
+You might want to read about wireless headphones with microphones.
 Click here.